mediacloud/backend/doc/topic_mining.markdown

 Problem: In some cases, the existing Media Cloud content does not provide a sufficient seed set to accurately reflect activity around the topic topic.

-For these cases, we provide the option of adding an externally generated list of urls to seed a topic.
+For these cases, we provide the option of adding an externally generated list of URLs to seed a topic.
 Those urls might come from manual google searches, twitter searches, or researcher curation.
-When the topic has a list of external seed urls, those urls are simply added to the spider url queue before running the spider.
+When the topic has a list of external seed URLs, those URLs are simply added to the spider URL queue before running the spider.

 Date Assignment
 ---------------